Mr Singhal is a Consultant Bariatric & Upper GI Surgeon, in the Upper GI Unit at Heart of England, NHS Foundation Trust, Birmingham.

 After completing his CCT in General Surgery, Mr Singhal undertook a national fellowship in Bariatric Surgery at the Musgrove Park Hospital, Taunton which is one of the premier bariatric centres in the UK.
 He has experience in benign Upper GI Surgery, Bariatric surgery and resectional surgery for oesophago-gastric cancers.

-Mr Singhal has published over 35 manuscripts with 24 first author publications.
-He has co-authored several book chapters and has been invited as a faculty member in numerous international bariatric conferences.
-He has been awarded one international and numerous national prizes for clinical research.
+Mr Singhal has published over 50 manuscripts and has co-authored several book chapters.
+He has been invited as a faculty member at numerous international bariatric conferences and has been awarded international and national prizes for clinical research.

 Mr Singhal has ongoing research interests in bariatric surgery including its metabolic effects, resting energy expenditure and gut hormone changes in morbidly obese patients.
 His other research interests include epidemiology of obesity in the UK and the effect of socio-economic deprivation; day case surgery for the treatment of reflux disease, gall stone disease and obesity.
 Mr Singhal is also a reviewer for the British Journal of Surgery.